jukaradayi/tuto_singularity/README.md

-# Tutorial to learn how to use singularity
+# tuto_singularity

-* Quick example on how to use a singularity container, on a HPC cluster using slurm.
+Quick example on how to use a singularity container, on a HPC cluster using slurm.

-* Tutorial comes with an exercise

-* TEST123